ritiek/discord-to-simplex/README.md

 ## How It Works

 1. **Extracts SimpleX ZIP export** to a temporary directory
-2. **Parses Discord JSON export** and extracts messages, attachments, and metadata
+2. **Parses Discord JSON export** and extracts messages, attachments, reactions, and metadata
+3. **Imports Discord reactions** with proper emoji normalization for SimpleX compatibility
-3. **Generates video thumbnails** using FFmpeg for proper display in SimpleX
+4. **Generates video thumbnails** using FFmpeg for proper display in SimpleX
-4. **Copies attachments** to the extracted SimpleX files directory for accessibility
+5. **Copies attachments** to the extracted SimpleX files directory for accessibility
-5. **Maps Discord users** to SimpleX contacts based on your specification
+6. **Maps Discord users** to SimpleX contacts based on your specification
-6. **Bulk inserts** messages into the extracted SimpleX database with proper relationships
+7. **Bulk inserts** messages and reactions into the extracted SimpleX database with proper relationships
-7. **Preserves message order** and reply threading from Discord
+8. **Preserves message order** and reply threading from Discord
-8. **Creates updated ZIP export** with all imported messages and files ready for SimpleX import
+9. **Creates updated ZIP export** with all imported messages and files ready for SimpleX import

 ## Supported File Types